Net5F/AmalgamEngine/README.md

 - [ ] Implement text chat, chat server.
 - [ ] Implement login server, account db, account validation.
 - [ ] Implement web server, account creation.
-- [ ] Implement minimal UI for sprite selection from a set list.
 - [ ] Split single repo into engine and project repos.
 - [ ] Ready for other people to use.